 Phil operates his practice under this philosophy: He’s hands-on.
 When a client hires him, he’s the one who does the actual work.
 He takes his own depositions and personally argues the case’s motions, unless there’s a more effective way to do so, which ensures that he’s very familiar with the witnesses, facts and litigation twists and turns as the case moves through motion practice, and onto further trial preparation and the trial itself.
 In the grand scheme of things, this model proves to be time-efficient and cost-effective and produces the best outcomes.

-“ Although I’ve handled several high-profile cases, obtaining the $21 million jury verdict in a Hurricane Katrina-related case was very gratifying for me because it salvaged a crucially important multi-store metropolitan grocery business for the client – and for the community that so desperately needed those food stores. ”
+“ Although I’ve handled several high-profile cases, obtaining a substantial verdict in a Hurricane Katrina-related case was very gratifying for me because it salvaged a crucially important multi-store metropolitan grocery business for the client – and for the community that so desperately needed those food stores. ”

 - Loyola University New Orleans College of Law, J.D., 1978

 - District of Columbia